aemartinez/chorgram/tutorial.md

 # ChorGram installation

-The currently suggested installated method is through Docker.
+The currently suggested installation method is through Docker.
 You can install Docker for your platform from [here](https://docs.docker.com/install/)

 Clone or download the source files from [the repository](https://bitbucket.org/emlio_tuosto/chorgram/).